microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

     <!-- ![](../img/gcp/01.png) -->

 * Next, set up a service account key, which Terraform will use to create and manage resources in your GCP project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
-Select the default service account or create a new one, give it a name, select Project->Owner as the role, JSON as the key type, and click Create.
+Select the default service account or create a new one, give it a name, select Project then Owner as the role, JSON as the key type, and click Create.
 This downloads a JSON file with all the credentials that will be needed for Terraform to manage the resources.
-Copy the downloaded JSON file to the ```gcp/terraform``` directory.
+Copy the downloaded JSON file to the ```azure_arc_servers_jumpstart/gcp/terraform``` directory.

 * Finally, make sure your SSH keys are available in ```~/.ssh``` and named id_rsa.pub and id_rsa.
 If you followed the ssh-keygen guide above to create your key then this should already be setup correctly.
 If not, you may need to modify ```main.tf``` to use a key with a different path.